-BASIC SCIENCE
+BASIC SCIENCE (BST)

-WEEK 7
+FIRST TERM WEEK 7

-PRIMARY 6
+PRIMARY 6 (BASIC 6)

-THEME: LIVING AND NON – LIVING THINGS
+THEME – LIVING AND NON – LIVING THINGS

 PREVIOUS LESSON –

-TOPIC: LIVING AND NON – LIVING THINGS
+TOPIC – LIVING AND NON – LIVING THINGS

 LEARNING AREA

-1. Identification and Characteristics Living Things
+1. Meaning and Characteristics of of Living Things

 PERFORMANCE OBJECTIVES